kumar-sanjeeev/ros1-landmark-monitor/README.md

 $ cd ~/catkin_ws
 $ catkin_make
 ```
-## How to run the code ros server and client
+## How to run the code: ros server and client
 ```shell
 $ roscore
 $ export TURTLEBOT3_MODEL=burger